 Submission Instructions and General Requirements

-The McGill Law Journal is now accepting English- and French-language submissions for Volume 62.
-Submissions will be accepted until November 2016.
+The McGill Law Journal is now accepting English- and French-language submissions for Volume 63.
+Submissions will be accepted on a rolling basis.

 1. Submission Exclusivity